pooyagolchian/dogstagram/README.md

 ### SOLID

-Regarding the `S` for `SOLID` I just tried to keep each function(component as a function as well) to just responsible for a single task.
+Regarding the `S` for `SOLID` I just tried to keep each function(component as a function as well) just be responsible for a single task.
 That's why I just created a separate component for every part and also keep it simple stupid.

 ### BEM